mocdaniel/dashing-icinga2/README.md

 # Support

-**This is intended for demo purposes.** You may use the provided examples in your own implementation.
+You are encouraged to use the existing jobs and dashboards and modify them for your own needs.
+More development insights can be found in [this section](#development).

 If you have any questions, please hop onto the [Icinga community channels](https://www.icinga.org/community/get-help/).